 How do dogs get Lyme disease?

 Depending on where you live, ticks can be a popular sighting, year-round, especially in heavily wooded areas.
 If your pet comes in contact with a tick, there is a chance they could become infected with Lyme disease.
-Further, “dogs get Lyme disease when they are bitten by a tick carrying Borrelia burgdorferi, which is a kind of bacteria.
+Also, “dogs get Lyme disease when they are bitten by a tick carrying Borrelia burgdorferi, which is a kind of bacteria.
 The tick must be attached to the dog for 1-2 days for transmission to occur,” states Wilde.
-Consider checking your dog for ticks when you are hiking, camping, and traveling.
+Consider checking your dog for ticks when you’re hiking, camping, and traveling.

 Early signs of Lyme disease in dogs